talamoig/icinga/README.md

 ## Overview

-Puppet module to manage the icinga2 backend for RedHat family.
+The [icinga2](https://www.icinga.org/) modules allows you to setup an icinga2 monitoring system.

 ## Module Description

-This modules install the icinga2 backend.
+This modules install [icinga2](https://www.icinga.org/).
 No user interface is provided (that's icinga not nagios!) in this module, but icingaweb2 is available as a [separete module](https://github.com/talamoig/icingaweb2).

 It currently supports only MySQL database and assumes the database schema and user have already been created.